 - RAID 5 Controller Failure

-- Data Loss due to flooding and storm
+- Data Loss due to Flooding or Storm

 Reliable RAID 5 Recovery

-We provide free evaluations and overnight shipping.
+We provide evaluation and fast shipping.
 Additionally, we offer emergency data recovery services for those whose cases are urgent with time windows as little as one day.
 We can recover your data from failed RAID 5 arrays in 8-48 hours, being able to handle even the most challenging case.

-Whether you are an individual computer professional or a business that just experienced RAID 5 disk failure, call us right away for a free evaluation, and start your case.
+Whether you are an individual computer professional or a business that just experienced RAID 5 disk failure, call us right away for a technical evaluation, and start your case.